prashkrans/vitmatte_image_matting/README.md

 ### Prerequisites:
 - Python 3.11 (Might work with lower/higher versions as well)
 - Hugging Face Hub
-- NVIDIA CUDA for faster processing
+- tkinter (Only for linux): `sudo apt install python3-tk`
-- I have not tested for cpu only, may or may not work.
-Although, if it works would be awfully slow.
+- I have not tested for NVIDIA cuda, may be significantly faster.
+- Critical Resolution kept as 1536 (2048 works but is painfully slow and > 2048 gives an error as it requires more RAM)

 ### Setup:
 1. Clone the repo and move to the root dir.